 - 1.1 The ATP Guidance included the requirement to set out how, in cases of planned disruption, train companies will make reasonable endeavours to secure accessible rail replacement services, and, where they are unable to do so, to set out why.
 Following its publication, ORR received a challenge on behalf of an individual which caused us to reconsider this requirement.
-The challenge proposed that compliance with relevant law required ORR to amend the relevant licence condition or guidance to ensure that buses and coaches providing rail replacement services during planned disruption comply with the Public Service Vehicle Accessibility Regulations (PSVAR). - 1.2 PSVAR ensures buses, and in certain circumstances coaches from 1 January 2020, are accessible to disabled people.
-They are enforced by the Driver and Vehicle Standards Agency (DVSA), and reflect the importance of ensuring that disabled people, and in particular wheelchair users, are able to access the same local and scheduled bus and coach services as persons who do not have a disability or persons whose disability gives rise to different needs. - 1.3 ORR sought legal advice on the applicability of PSVAR to rail replacement services.
-We published this advice on 30 September 2019 and requested comments.
-This draft legal advice concluded that the PSVAR apply to rail replacement services.
-We published the responses, to that legal advice from interested parties.
-On 6 February 2020 we published final legal advice which confirmed the draft conclusion. - 1.4 To further inform our consideration, we also sought further data from train operators on the accessibility of buses and coaches they had used over the past 12 months on their rail replacement services.
+The challenge proposed that compliance with relevant law required ORR to amend the relevant licence condition or guidance to ensure that buses and coaches providing rail replacement services during planned disruption comply with the Public Service Vehicle Accessibility Regulations (PSVAR). - 1.2 PSVAR ensures buses, and in certain circumstances coaches from 1 January 20201, are accessible to disabled people.
+They are enforced by the Driver and Vehicle Standards Agency (DVSA), and reflect the importance of ensuring that disabled people, and in particular wheelchair users, are able to access the same local and scheduled bus and coach services as

-&lt;sup>1 See Special authorisations section below.
+1 See Special authorisations section below.